-Our exposure to interest rate risk primarily relates to the interest rates for our outstanding debt and the interest income generated by excess cash invested in liquid investments with original maturities of three months or less.
-As of May 31, 2006, our total outstanding loans amounted to RMB185.2 million (US\$23.1 million) with interest rates varying from 5.58% to 6.12%.
-Each of our loans is subject to a fixed interest rate.
-A 1% increase in each applicable interest rate would add RMB1.5 million (US\$0.2 million) to our interest expense in our fiscal year 2007.
-We intend to use a portion of the net proceeds from this offering to repay the outstanding loans.
-See "Use of Proceeds."
+Our exposure to interest rate risk primarily relates to the interest income generated by excess cash invested in liquid investments with original maturities of three months or less.
 We have not used any derivative financial instruments to manage our interest risk exposure.
 Interest-earning instruments carry a degree of interest rate risk.
 We have not been exposed, nor do we anticipate being exposed, to material risks due to changes in interest rates.
 However, our future interest income may be lower than expected due to changes in market interest rates.